Guns N’ Roses were in turmoil in 1995.

 I’ve known Bucket since 1991, so I told him we go way back, and he was like, “I knew you’d know him!
 How can we get in touch with him?”

-For those unfamiliar with Buckethead, this is a guitar virtuoso the likes of which GN’R had never seen.
+For those unfamiliar with Buckethead, this is a guitarist the likes of which GN’R had never seen before.

-Sure, we all love Slash (and Robin Finck is also great), but this guy is one of the few who can legitimately lay claim to the moniker of “best guitarist on the planet”, making it quite the coup for Axl.
+Sure, we all love Slash (and Robin Finck is also great), but Buckethead is probably one of the few humans who can lay claim to the title of “best guitarist on the planet”, so the fact that Axl was able to recruit him for his project felt like a major coup and made a lot of the rock world take notice.

-Rose was reportedly obsessed with him from day one, and took great enjoyment in not only his fretboard skills but also his mysterious character.
+The singer was reportedly obsessed with his new axeman from the moment he saw him – not just in his fretboard skills, but also his quirky, mysterious character.

-You see, the 6″6 tall guitarist concealed his identity at all times by wearing an emotionless white facemask and an upturned KFC bucket on top of his head (yep).
-He also refused to speak, and would engage in conversation via hand gestures and awkward head tilts.
+You see, the 6″6 tall guitarist chose to conceal his identity at all times by wearing an emotionless white mask and an upturned KFC bucket on his head.
+Yep.
+He also didn’t talk, and would communicate via a series of simplistic hand gestures and awkward head tilts.

 As usual, his reasons for leaving sounded familiar.